-Scope note: This property describes the instance(s) of E56 Language of an instance of E33 Linguistic Object.
+Scope note: This property associates an instance(s) of E33 Linguistic Object with an instance of E56 Language in which it is, at least partially, expressed.

 Linguistic Objects are composed in one or more human Languages.
 This property allows these languages to be documented.